MGAS: Multi-Granularity Architecture Search for Trade-Off Between Model Effectiveness and Efficiency: Introduction

 Additionally, DAS requires the whole super-net to be placed in the memory for optimization and discretization, leading to substantial memory usage.
 This issue becomes more pronounced when the finer-grained searchable units are introduced.
 For example, in order to facilitate the flexible filter-level search, the initial super-net must possess a larger number of filters for candidate selection, which increases the demands of the memory.
-Several techniques have been proposed to save memory.
-The most commonly applied proxy strategy involves optimizing a shallower \cite{liu2018darts,yu2022cyclic,gao2022mr} or slimmer \cite{xu2019pc,xue2022partial} proxy super-net during the search, followed by extension of the discovered architecture to form the final target network.
-However, this configuration change renders the proxy strategy unsuitable for flexible fine-grained search.
-Another approach is the decomposition strategy, which factorizes the super-net along the path \cite{cai2018proxylessnas,dong2019searching,tan2021mutually} or the depth \cite{li2020block,li2021bossnas,liu2018progressive} for separate optimization.
-Nevertheless, this strategy introduces bias and compromises the search quality, as the searchable units are prematurely evaluated without considering the overall architecture.
+Several techniques have been proposed to reduce memory consumption during search.
+Path-level decoupling strategies \cite{cai2019proxylessnas,dong2019searching,hou2024decoupled, huang2023u, kim2023device, wang2023fp} activate only a limited subset of operations at each iteration, but often overlook inter-path interactions, limiting the discovery of high-performing multi-path architectures.
+Depth-level \cite{liu2018darts,yu2022cyclic,li2020block,li2021bossnas,liu2018progressive,mousavi2023dass, hao2025mig} and width-level \cite{xu2020pcdarts,xue2022partial,yin2025spatial,wei2025csc,cai2023epc,li2024adaptive,hu2024l,xue2023improved,hao2025mig} strategies simplify or decompose the network structure during search, but may introduce bias, as the searchable units are prematurely evaluated without considering the overall architecture.
 As a result, there is a necessity to propose a more general and effective memory reduction strategy applicable to flexible and complex search spaces.